jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 ### 42 Registrar to be notified of reassessment
 (1) The body corporate must notify the Registrar in the prescribed form (if any) of any reassessment of the ownership interest or the utility interest under section 41.
-(2) The Registrar must record any reassessment of the ownership interest or the utility interest.
+(2) The Registrar must record the new ownership interest or utility interest, or both, assigned to each unit.

 ### Subpart 6 — Computer registers, etc